'I didn't know her personally, but she knew me:' Your memories of Ruth Bader Ginsburg - KESQ

 “As soon as I saw the candles and felt how peaceful it was, I began to cry,” Newman told CNN.

-Ginsburg, who embraced the nickname “The Notorious RGB” late in life, became a role model to generations because of her sharp wit, her legal knowledge and her fierce dissents.
+Ginsburg, who embraced the nickname “The Notorious RBG” late in life, became a role model to generations because of her sharp wit, her legal knowledge and her fierce dissents.

 CNN is asking people to share what Ginsburg meant to them and tributes have come in from all over the world.